kirbysayshi/punch-bench/README.md

 The answer is that is depends on what you need.
 And `punch-bench` is here to help!.

-The name: this library was initially even simpler, referencing the phrase "punch it!" for pressing down on the acelerator pedal in a car (or warp engines...).
+> This library was initially even simpler, referencing the phrase "punch it!" for pressing down on the acelerator pedal in a car (or warp engines...).
 Now it's a bit more complex but better than ever.

 Quick Start
 -----------